DamareonC/Starship/README.md

 If the default generator uses multiple build configurations (such as Visual Studio, Xcode, or Ninja Multi-Config), the executable is in `build/bin/<config>`, where `<config>` is either `Debug`, `Release`, `RelWithDebInfo`, or `MinSizeRel` (depending on your default configuration).

-Of course, for Visual Studio and Xcode, Starship can ran in the IDE as well.
+Of course, for Visual Studio and Xcode, Starship can be ran in the IDE as well.